GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/injection/README.md

   overwrite the return pointer.
 The test accomplishes this by comparing the value to be overwritten with the address of the `ret_location` label, which is the expected value of the return pointer.
-If these values do not match then the test will score INVALID, indicating that the offset between the start of the buffer and the return pointer is incorrect.
+If these values do not match then the test will score CALL-ERR, indicating that the offset between the start of the buffer and the return pointer is incorrect.
 FETT re-runs the test with different offsets and only scores the test for which it correctly locates the stored return pointer.